Microsoft Windows Operating System is system software for Intel based

 Caching infrastructure provides the user-mode portion of the "offline

-files" subsystem that allows interaction with network files while
+files" subsystem, which allows interaction with network files while

 offline and preserves file system permissions.
 The Microsoft Server